Red Velvet Sugar Cookies

 Change up your traditional sugar cookie cut out recipe with homemade Red Velvet Sugar Cookies from scratch!
-Cut them into fun Christmas and Valentine’s Day shapes and decorate with an eggless royal icing.
+Cut them into fun Valentine’s Day and Christmas shapes then decorate with a chocolate drizzle or an eggless royal icing.

 Red velvet.
 It’s one of those flavors you either love it or hate it.